 - Symptoms and signs of cyclic vomiting syndrome are repeated attacks of intense nausea, vomiting, and lethargy that last anywhere from an hour to 10 days.
 Other symptoms and signs may include:

 - The most common causes and triggers of the syndrome are emotional excitement and infections.
 Other triggers can include:

 - Cyclic vomiting syndrome has four phases: symptom-free, prodrome, vomiting, and recovery.

 - The disease is diagnosed by the patient's history and symptoms; there is no definitive test for cyclic vomiting syndrome.

 - Treatment is done by the patient learning to avoid the causes or triggers of the disorder.
 During the prodrome, vomiting, and recovery phases, medications are often used to treat the symptoms (for example, antinausea medications, NSAIDs, anti-migraine medications, fluid replenishment, and others).

 - Complications may include pain, reflux, fainting, depression, panic disorder, irritable bowel syndrome, and injury to the esophagus.

-- "Cyclic vomiting syndrome plus" is considered a diagnosis when a patients also exhibit symptoms of developmental delay or intellectual disability, muscle weakness (myopathy), and/or seizures.
+- "Cyclic vomiting syndrome plus" is considered a diagnosis when patients also exhibit symptoms of developmental delay or intellectual disability, muscle weakness (myopathy), and/or seizures.

 - The disorder has a wide range of reported prevalence, about four to 2,000 per 100,000 children, but seems to occur less frequently in adults although the data is not clear.

-- Medical researchers suggest several factors may contribute to the disorder: brain function disorder, hormonal abnormalities, GI problems, migraine-like conditions, and changes in mitochondrial DNA.
+- Medical researchers suggest several factors that may contribute to the disorder: brain function disorder, hormonal abnormalities, GI problems, migraine-like conditions, and changes in mitochondrial DNA.

 - Some people may inherit the changes in mitochondrial DNA that may cause or contribute to the development of the disorder.